Kylie Jenner Poses For First Photos Since Welcoming Baby Stormi As She Launches ‘Weather Collection’

 Kylie Jenner is back on social media, and that includes posing for promotional images as she launches a new cosmetics collection.

-Jenner, 20, launched the Weather Collection on Kylie Cosmetics on Wednesday as the Huffington Post reports it’s dedicated to her new daughter.
+Jenner, 20, launched the Weather Collection on Kylie Cosmetics on Wednesday.
+As the Huffington Post reports, it’s dedicated to her new daughter.
 While the collection features products with names such as “Calm Before the Storm” and “Eye of the Storm,” it’s the promotional images that have some people talking.

 The images mark the first time Kylie has posed for a photoshoot since welcoming baby Stormi in early February.
 The new mom may only be seen from the neck up, but her fans are excited to see her back in the spotlight.